chung-leong/progressive-json/examples/wordpress/README.md

 ```

 Unlike `mysql.columns` and `mysql.all`, which return promises, `mysql` proper returns
 an object stream yielding rows as they're fetched from the database.
-It's async
+It's
-iterable like all Node streams.
+async-iterable like all Node streams.
 We iterate through it to attach information from
-the author, tag, and category records we had fetched earlier:
+the author, tag, and category records we had obtained earlier:

 ```js
   for await (const post of posts) {